jump-dev/DiffOpt.jl/docs/src/chainrules.md

 end
 ```

+We can now compute the perturbation of the output powers `Δpv`
+for a perturbation of the first load demand at time 2:

 ```@example 1
 load1_demand = [1.0, 1.0, 1.4, 1.6]
 load2_demand = [1.0, 1.0, 1.4, 1.6]
 gen_costs = [1000.0, 1500.0]
 noload_costs = [500.0, 1000.0]

+# all input perturbations are 0
+# except first load at time 2
 Δload1_demand = 0 * load1_demand
 Δload1_demand[2] = 1.0
 Δload2_demand = 0 * load2_demand